Educational Psychology: Specialization in School Counseling (M.Ed.)

-The School Counseling Program is committed to preparing qualified individuals as personal, academic and career counselors as well as consultants to teachers.
+The Masters program in Educational Psychology with an option in School Counseling is committed to preparing qualified individuals as personal, academic and career counselors as well as consultants to teachers.
 We believe that well-trained counselors play an integral part in the academic and personal development of students at all levels of the educational process.

 The 36-hour program is offered entirely online.
 Classes are offered in both asynchronous and synchronous formats, and the program should be completed in two years.
 Practicum experience takes place during the second year with both beginning and advanced placements.
 A thesis is not required.